signature-opensource/CK-StObj/CK.StObj.Runtime/Poco/Json/README.md

-## Handling nullability

-### No Nullable Reference Type, only nullable Value Type
+## No Nullable Reference Type, only nullable Value Type

-Allowed types are handled by a dictionary of Type to [JsonTypeInfo](JsonTypeInfo.cs).
-The whole JSON de/serialization support is based on Type, not on [NullableTypeTree](https://github.com/Invenietis/CK-CodeGen/blob/master/CK.CodeGen/NullableType/NullableTypeTree.cs): only nullable ValueType needs to be handled since the actual read and write C# code differ.
-Nullable reference type information (provided by the `NullableTypeTree`) are ignored: reference types, from the JSON point of view, are always nullable (read Poco must be validated against Nullable Reference Types).
+Allowed types are handled by a dictionary of Type to [IJsonCodeGenHandler](IJsonCodeGenHandler.cs).
+The whole JSON de/serialization support is based on .net types, not on [NullableTypeTree](https://github.com/Invenietis/CK-CodeGen/blob/master/CK.CodeGen/NullableType/NullableTypeTree.cs): only nullable ValueType needs to be handled since the actual read and write C# code differ.
+Nullable reference type information (provided by the `NullableTypeTree`) are ignored: reference types, from the JSON point of view, are always nullable (references, once read, must be validated against Nullable Reference Types).

-A `List<IUserInfo?>` is the same as a `List<IUserInfo>` and the Client side will never see a `IUserInfo?` but always a  a `IUserInfo`.
+A `List<IUserInfo?>` is the same as a `List<IUserInfo>` and the Client side will never see a `IUserInfo?` but always a  `IUserInfo`.

 On the contrary, nullable value types are seen by the Client since reading a `List<int>` or a `List<int?>` cannot be handled by the same code.
 This distinction applies to the "ECMAScriptStandard" mode: a Client will receive `Number` and `Number?` and must send either a `BigInt` or a `BigInt?' type when ambiguities exist.

-## Nullability contravariance

-A `List<int?>` is compatible with a `List<int>`.
-More generally, any `T?` can be read as a `T`.
-However nullability cannot be erased: since a `List<int?>` can coexist with a `List<int>`, nullability must be accounted.
-Using the non-nullable type must be used as a fallback if no nullable alternative exist.

 ## When Type Information is required